Mutual Defense Treaty (United States–Philippines): Support

-In its 60th anniversary year, in a ceremony held on November 11, 2011, on the deck of the U.S. guided missile destroyer USS Fitzgerald, docked in Manila, the two governments reaffirmed the treaty with the Manila Declaration.
-The declaration was signed by Philippine Foreign Secretary Alberto Del Rosario and U.S. Secretary of State Hillary Clinton.
+In its 60th anniversary year, in a ceremony held on November 11, 2011, on the deck of the US-guided missile destroyer USS Fitzgerald docked in Manila, the two governments reaffirmed the treaty with the Manila Declaration.
+The declaration was signed by Philippine Foreign Secretary Alberto Del Rosario and US Secretary of State Hillary Clinton.
 The declaration was a formal affirmation of defensive ties between the two countries that date back over a century.
 The declaration states, in part:

-In a follow-up to the signing of the Manila Declaration, the U.S. and Philippine representatives met in 2011 to sign onto a new partnership strengthening the economic and defensive ties of the two countries.
+In a follow-up to the signing of the Manila Declaration, the US and Philippine representatives met in 2011 to sign onto a new partnership strengthening the economic and defensive ties of the two countries.
 This new formal agreement was termed Partnership for Growth.
 This agreement came as a part of President Obama's Global development initiative, which was designed to strengthen the Philippines business development and commercial ties between the two countries.
-During the signing ceremony of this agreement Secretary Clinton reaffirmed the U.S.'s position on the mutual defense of the Philippines through the statement "The US will always be in the corner of the Philippines.
+During the signing ceremony of this agreement, Secretary Clinton reaffirmed the US position on the mutual defense of the Philippines through the statement "The US will always be in the corner of the Philippines.
 We will always stand and fight with you to achieve the future we seek".
 By 2017, this had evolved into Partnership for Growth with Equity, in line with the 2017-2022 Philippine Development Plan.